msasen/persist-zustand/README.md

 )
 ```

+**Explanation:**
-**Explanation:** The `base64: { enabled: true, threshold: 500 }` option enables Base64 encoding when the data string length exceeds 500 characters.
-When enabled, the data is encoded to Base64 and a flag (`largeData_encoded=1`) is added to the URL to indicate encoding.
-This is useful for handling special characters and ensuring URL compatibility, though Base64 encoding increases the final URL length.
+The `base64: { enabled: true, threshold: 500 }` option enables Base64 encoding when the serialized data length exceeds 500 characters.
+When encoding is applied, the URL also includes a `largeData_encoded=1` flag to indicate that the payload is Base64-encoded.
+This improves robustness for special characters and complex data structures, at the cost of increasing URL length.

 ### 3. Debounced Writes

-Delays storage writes until state changes stop, reducing excessive writes during rapid updates and improving performance.
+Delay writes to storage until state changes settle, reducing excessive writes during bursts of updates.

 ```typescript
 import { createPersistStore } from 'persist-zustand'